hydrusnetwork/hydrus/docs/developer_api.md

 If you need to do a 'move' migrate, then please follow this command with a delete from wherever you need to remove from.

-If you try to add non-local files (specifically, files that are not in 'all my files'), or migrate to a file domain that is not a local file domain, then this will 400!
+If you try to add non-local files (specifically, files that are not currently in 'combined local file domains'), or migrate to a file domain that is not a local file domain, then this will 400!

 ### **POST `/add_files/archive_files`** { id="add_files_archive_files" }